 EOF

-Wait for the sds-node-configurator module to reach the Ready status.
-To check the status, run the following command:
+2. Wait for the module to reach the Ready state.
+At this stage, it is not necessary to check the pods in the d8-sds-node-configurator namespace.

 d8 k get modules sds-node-configurator -w